Listen to this Article

 Our caretaker told us that we should be up early in the morning to view the sunrise.
-He insisted us not to miss it.
+He insisted we not miss it.
 And he was right; the view of the sunrise was like ripped straight from a fantasy book or movie.
 The place appeared like The Shire from the Lord of the Rings books.
 As a book nerd, it was a dreamlike experience for me.
-We left the fort around 9:00 am and descended the same route we traveled a day before.
-I wouldn’t call it a once in a lifetime experience or anything like that.
-But it definitely was something I never experienced before and it worth all the effort and money we put in.
+We left the fort around 9:00 am and descended the same route we traveled the day before.
+I wouldn’t call it a once-in-a-lifetime experience or anything like that.
+But it definitely was something I never experienced before and it was worth all the effort and money we put in.

-It undeniably changed something deep inside me and I think we made a right call by making a trip to the ever graceful, bewitching grand land of Ballalarayana Durga.
+It undeniably changed something deep inside me and I think we made the right call by making a trip to the ever graceful, bewitching grand land of Ballalarayana Durga.

 A quick note to readers: